Home » Economy » Poverty in India

 Poverty in India

-Poverty in India Background
+Poverty in India: Background

 Before the 1990s, when India had a closed economy, all of its residents had access to the resources they needed through the public distribution system.
 However, because of budgetary limitations and policy changes brought about by India’s entry into the global economy, the government was only able to deliver the resources that were required to the target population—those who were deserving of government aid.

-However, the overall notion is that someone is considered to be living in poverty when they have less access to and affordability for necessities like food, clothing, and a place to live, healthcare, education, etc. Purchasing Power Parity and nominal relative basis are used by the UN and the World Bank to calculate poverty.
+However, the overall notion is that someone is considered to be living in poverty when they have less access to and affordability for necessities like food, clothing, and a place to live, healthcare, education, etc. Purchasing Power Parity and the nominal relative basis are used by the UN and the World Bank to calculate poverty.
 As a result, different perceptions lead to different poverty estimations.

 Types of Poverty in India